No decision taken on changing Russian oil tax system: Minister

 Russia’s finance ministry has watered down proposals to tax oil companies on windfall revenue from the weak rouble, a source familiar with discussions told Reuters on Tuesday.

-The source said the original proposal had been changed to freezing oil export duty cuts for one year, but keeping an MET increase as planned earlier.
+The source said the original proposal had been changed to freezing oil export duty cuts for one year, but keeping the MET increase as planned earlier.

 “This is around 190 billion rubles ($2.9 billion) (in additional budget revenues).
 Russian oil firms have earned around 400 billion rubles on the weak rouble, so it would be fair to split it,” the source said.